 Better in-person smoking cessation programs:

-Telephone-based programs to quit smoking link callers to trained counselors.
-These counselors can help you put together a quit plan that is tailored to how you smoke and help you avoid common problems.
-This is available without cost in all states by calling the national tobacco quitline: 1-800-QUIT NOW (1-800-784-8669).
+Telephone-based quit-smoking programs link callers to trained counselors.
+These counselors can help you put together a quit plan that is tailored to how you smoke, and they can also help you avoid common problems.
+This resource is available free of cost by calling the national tobacco quitline: 1-800-QUIT NOW (1-800-784-8669).

 Online quit-smoking programs may work for you if your schedule doesn't allow you to attend in-person programs.
 There are many programs, such as the one at www.smokefree.gov, that offer programs and resources to help you quit smoking.